A series of programs focused on economic opportunity through craft

 Directory of Artists and Makers – Shown in world class museums and found in grassroots movements, Philadelphia’s artisans are able to draw from a wealth of accessible resources in the city to establish and grow their businesses and creative practices.

-Business Survey – This questionnaire was designed to understand and better serve Philadelphia’s craft and making community.
+2020 Business Survey – This questionnaire and the resulting data and program design was compiled to understand and better serve Philadelphia’s craft and making community.

 COVID-19 Resources – This list of resources aims to help support nonprofits, artists, makers, and anyone in the craft sector that has been negatively impacted by the pandemic.